berkayozdin/bwHC-REST-API-Gateway/deployment/README.md

 See [NGINX Admin Guide](https://docs.nginx.com/nginx/admin-guide/) for detailed reference.

-##### 2.2.3.2 Set up NGINX for Client Certificate Authentication (mutual SSL)
+#### 2.2.3.2 Set up NGINX to secure sub-APIs with Client Certificate Authentication (mutual TLS)

+__IMPORTANT__:
+The bwHC sub-APIs exposed to "system agents" are __NOT SECURED__ by a login-based authentication mechanism.
+Access to these APIs thus MUST be restricted otherwise, e.g. using mutual SSL.

+The APIs in question are:

+ETL-API for local data export: HOST:PORT/bwhc/etl/api/ Peer-to-peer API: HOST:PORT/bwhc/peer2peer/api/

-There are __2 possible ways__ to configure Nginx to secure the bwHC System API endpoints via mutual SSL.
+There are __2 possible ways__ to configure Nginx to secure these APIs endpoints via mutual SSL.

 ##### Variant 1:

-In config from 2.2.3.1, add a 'location' to perform client verification specifically for calls to System API URI:
+In config from 2.2.3.1, add a 'location' to perform client verification specifically for calls to Peer-to-peer and/or ETL API URI:

 ```nginx
 http {